thellimist/TIL/README.md

 Tagalog is Filipino.
 (There is a bit difference but ¯\_(ツ)_/¯)

 ### Day 13: 7/02/2017
-- To make vacination, one must grow a culture then heat it up. (killing the virus but the protein structure remaining the same)
+- To make vacination, one must grow a culture then heat it up. (killing the virus but the protein structure or genetic material remaining the same)
-- To make penicillin, just use the mold growing on top of food.
-It's the green ones on bread, cheese, oranges etc.
+- To make penicillin, use the mold growing on top of food.
+It's the green ones on bread, cheese, oranges etc. Other steps are complicated :/
 - The length of pendulum that takes one second to swing end-to-end is called a meter (simple way to measure it).
 It takes the same amount of time regardless how high you drop it.
 - Zebra can mate with donkey or horse.
 Weird creatures appear afterwards.

 Cities were really filty even in early 19th century.
 In 14th century London;
 - people were throwing their poo in the streets.
 City started to fine them.
 A new job; waste collectors were introduced.
 People started to throw poo and waste to Thames river.
 That was also fined.
 People did it anyways.
 - butchers were breading/cutting animals in streets (amazing amount of filth produced).
 Goverment only allowed butchers to work in 3 open squares instead of the whole city.
-Dodgy butchers became more populer, city banned selling meat after dark.
+Dodgy butchers became more popular, city banned selling meat after dark.
 After plague losing half the population, city introced more fines (20,000£) for waste dumping, increased the amount of waste collectors.
 They still couldn't manage to make the city clean...

 ### Day 12: 6/02/2017